superkalt/rdm-broadcast-sniffer/README.md

-# rdm-broadcast-sniffer
+# tdb-to-mqtt
-Gateway RDM Broadcast to MQTT
+Gateway for TDB Controllers to MQTT

 ## Setup for Mikrotik